sgsunder/quicksync_calc/README.md

 Runs an ffmpeg benchmark to get Average Speed, FPS, and Watts
 ===========================================

 The purpose of this script is benchmark Intel Quick Sync Video performance in integrated iGPUs using a standardised video.
-More information and rationale is available [here at blog.ktz.me](https://blog.ktz.me/i-need-your-help-with-intel-quick-sync-benchmarking/).
+More information and rationale is available [at blog.ktz.me](https://blog.ktz.me/i-need-your-help-with-intel-quick-sync-benchmarking/).

 REQUIREMENTS
 ------------